 Recommendations

-In the vast archive of Drama cinema, The Little People stands as a poignant storytelling beacon, the narrative complexity found here is a rare find in the 1927 landscape.
+In the vast archive of Romance cinema, The Little People stands as a poignant storytelling beacon, the narrative complexity found here is a rare find in the 1927 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1927 manage to capture to explore the darker corners of the human condition with poignant storytelling.